- Why You Need Orthodontic Care + When to Start

 Most importantly, don’t feel rushed.
 You should feel heard and personally attended to when receiving orthodontic treatment.
 Be sure to stick with an orthodontist who makes you feel that way and has great online and in-person reviews to back up his or her experience.

-Many people feel most confident choosing a dentist who is a member of the American Association of Orthodontists (AAO).
+Many people feel most confident about choosing a dentist who is a member of the American Association of Orthodontists (AAO).
 This organization retains over 19,000 members of licensed orthodontists in the United States, committed to a very high level of orthodontic care.

 Good Oral Hygiene with Orthodontics